jonlpersson/ed-latimore/site/_posts/2023-05-03-everyone-wants-to-live-the-good-life.md

 ​

-**Set an objectively measurable goal.**&nbsp;Lately, it’s become a fad to prioritize systems over goals.
+**Set an objectively measurable goal.** Lately, it’s become a fad to prioritize systems over goals.
 I believe this type of thinking appeals to the type of people I described in the first part of this email.
 The ones afraid to try.

 If you always focus on your system, you never have to face when things aren’t working because you aren’t trying for a goal.
 By telling yourself that you’re just tweaking the system, you can justify your failures and shortcomings.